muppet9010/Factorio-The-Factory-And-The-Factory/README.md

  - players can be breach agents, they do breach agent jobs and can not interact with any of the real world. they are breach models and effects.
  - killing/attacking a breach agent is a seious offence

- - Players can change factory alliangence, visit the other factory and join the breach team via the Copula Hall.
+ - Players can change factory alliangence, visit the other factory and join the breach team via the Copula Hall (breach and invunverable).
- - When players channging team or visiting you leave everything behind, no ability to rob other team.
+ - When players change team or visit the other team you leave everything behind in a team box at copula hall, no ability to rob other team.
 Applies to command or via GUI (Copula Hall)
- - when you pickup an item from the ground that is other team specific convert it to be your team version.
+ - when you pickup an item from the ground or spawn with anything it is convert it to be your team specific version.

 Issues: